Jaime-alv/supermind/README.md

 - Close: Close this window and take you to the main window, the game will save its state, so you can continue it later.

 ## Options menu

+In the Options menu, you can get information about the script itself, your statistics, the game rules or the game's settings.

 ###### Copyright (C) 2021 Jaime Alvarez Fernandez